 Khwai Tented Camp: Our full report

-The small Khwai Tented Camp is located within the Khwai Community Concession, a beautiful, game-rich area that’s separated from the Moremi Game Reserve by the Khwai River.
-This isn’t a luxury lodge – its simple style is reminiscent of Botswana’s old safari days when intrepid travellers camped in the wilderness – yet modern comforts and expectations are catered for.
-The camp is currently nomadic while a permanent site is developed, but it should have a long-term home very soon.
+The small Khwai Tented Camp is located within the Khwai Community Concession, a beautiful, game-rich area that's separated from the Moremi Game Reserve by the Khwai River.
+This isn't a luxury tented camp – its simple style is reminiscent of Botswana's old safari days when intrepid travellers camped in the wilderness.
+Until recently it was a nomadic camp but in September 2012 the camp was settled in a more permanent location on a seasonal floodplain that flows from the Khwai River.

-Khwai Tented Camp has only six Meru-style tents with private verandas and mesh windows that allow you to see animals that walk through camp at eye level.
-Inside each spacious walk-in tent are comfortable twin beds with more than enough bedding to keep guests warm, even in the cooler winter months (June–August).
-A bedside table is kept constantly stocked with a couple of bottles of water, and lighting comes from a battery-powered lantern.
-With a hanging canvas wardrobe, a luggage bench and sisal matting throughout, it’s simple but well thought out.
+This tented camp has only six Meru-style tents with private raised verandas and mesh windows.
+Inside each walk-in tent are comfortable twin beds with more than enough bedding to keep guests warm, even in the cooler winter months (June–August).
+A bedside table is kept constantly stocked with a flask of fresh mineral water, and lighting comes from a battery-powered lantern and solar-powered lights.
+With a hanging canvas wardrobe, a luggage bench and sisal matting throughout, it's simple but well thought out.

 Khwai Tented Camp won't suit everyone.
 If you're looking for air-conditioned luxury then it won't be the place for you.
 If, however, you want to experience sleeping with nothing more than a thin canvas wall separating you from the pristine wilderness of northern Botswana, and some of Africa's best game-viewing, then it could be a great option.

-Directions: A 30-minute flight from Maun will take you to Khwai airstrip where you’ll be met by your guide for a game drive/transfer to the camp of about 30–50 minutes, depending on any wildlife you see on the way.
+Directions: A 30-minute flight from Maun will take you to Khwai airstrip, then it’s a game drive/transfer to camp of about 15–20 minutes, depending on any wildlife you see on the way.